paketo-buildpacks/rfcs/accepted/0000-buildpack-set-env-vars-defaults.md

 pack build ruby-app --env BUNDLE_DISABLE_CHECKSUM_VALIDATION=true
 ```
 which **will** successfully disable checksum validation during the build phase.

 The environment variable will not be set at launch time.

 #### Behaviour After Proposed Change
 With the proposed change, users would be able to set the build-time value of
 this environment variable exactly as before.
 The proposed change would **not**
-set `BUNDLE_DISABLE_CHECKSUM_VALIDATION=true` at launch time, since no
+set `BUNDLE_DISABLE_CHECKSUM_VALIDATION=true` at launch time.
-buildpack directly manipulates this environment variable.

-To change the launch-time value, the user could inject a new value at container
+To change the launch time value, the user could inject a new value at container
 run time:
 ```
 docker run ruby-app --env BUNDLE_DISABLE_CHECKSUM_VALIDATION=true
 ```

 Alternately, they could use the Environment Variables buildpack to bake a
-different launch-time default into the image:
+different launch time default into the image:
 ```
 pack build node-app --env BUNDLE_DISABLE_CHECKSUM_VALIDATION=true \
                     --env BPE_DEFAULT_BUNDLE_DISABLE_CHECKSUM_VALIDATION=true
 ```
-In this case, the build- and launch-time values of
+In this case, the build- and launch time values of
 `BUNDLE_DISABLE_CHECKSUM_VALIDATION` is `true`.

 ### Example: `JAVA_TOOL_OPTIONS`